 Fabrika

 For those looking for an alternative atmosphere, the Fabrika neighborhood is a great choice.
 This area is home to the art complex that, after being converted into a hostel, cafes, and cultural spaces, has become the epicenter of urban art and youth life in Tbilisi.
-Staying there allows you to experience the city from a more creative and relaxed perspective.

 In terms of prices, Tbilisi is quite affordable compared to other European capitals.
 There are everything from budget hostels and family-run guesthouses, perfect for backpackers, to luxury hotels with views of the city or the Caucasus Mountains for those seeking more comfort.